NatDave/traffic-stress/README.md

-# montreal-xLTS
-OOP-based program for creating crossing movements at an intersection of two streets and assigning a safety score
+OOP-based program for evaluating bicycle level of traffic stress at traffic intersections.